 Filing more frequently (on Form 941) is a way to prevent that from happening, and it costs the same no matter how frequently we file (quarterly or annually).

-If you need to update your account number, you'll need to contact us from the Help section of your account—there may be tax implications if taxes have already been paid or filed to an incorrect account number.
+If you need to update your account number, you'll need to contact us from the Help or Priority support section of your account—there may be tax implications if taxes have already been paid or filed to an incorrect account number.

 If you receive an updated deposit schedule, enter it into your Gusto account using the following steps.
 You can also follow these steps to review the schedules you've had in your account historically.